c12i/gatsby-portfolio-starter/README.md

 ]
 ```

-### Social Icons
+#### Social Icons
-A component containing a combination of svg social icon and it's url.
+An array of objects containing the social icon and it's url.
+Adding a social link is as easy as adding an new object to the array containing your `url` and importing the social icon from `react-icons/fa` like in the example below.
 Code can be found [here](https://github.com/collinsmuriuki/portfolio/blob/master/src/constants/socials.js):

 ```js
 // ...